bierschi/butterfly/masterkeys/README.md

 `SPublic.pem`: is embedded in the butterfly application and used to encrypt the **CPrivateRSA.pem** with keysize of **RSA-2048** (default size)

-`SPrivateRSA.pem`: is downloaded by the [bflyServerApp](https://github.com/bierschi/butterfly/tree/master/webserver) from the secure remote attacker server after successful ransom payment
+`SPrivateRSA.pem`: is loaded by the [bflyServerApp](https://github.com/bierschi/butterfly/tree/master/webserver) on the attacker server and used for the secure remote decryption

 ### Calculate the Masterkey size